Home » History Notes » Swadeshi Movement

 Swadeshi Movement UPSC

-Swadeshi Movement was the first organized mass movement that took place in response to the British Government’s decision to partition Bengal province.
+The Swadeshi Movement was the first organized mass movement that took place in response to the British Government’s decision to partition Bengal province.
 It was led by the congress organization, particularly extremists within the congress.
-The movement saw the participation of the masses including women, students and urban middle class and rural peasants.
+The movement saw the participation of the masses including women, students and urban middle class, and rural peasants.
 The movement led to a number of political, social, cultural and economic developments.
 The British Government was taken by surprise and responded with ruthless repression.
 Despite this people remained largely non-violent and used the technique of passive resistance as their strength.
 The movement ultimately subsided with the split of Congress in the Surat session.
 However, it remained an inspiration for future movements to come.

 Sharing is caring!